-Foster Grandparents are role models, mentors, and friends to children with exceptional needs.
-The program provides a way for volunteers age 55 and over to stay active by serving children and youth in their communities.
-Foster Grandparents serve children and youth who are less than 21 years of age who have special or exceptional needs, or are in circumstances that limit their academic, social, or emotional development.
+Foster Grandparents are role models, mentors, and friends to at-risk children or children with special/exceptional needs.
+The program provides a way for volunteers age 55 and older to stay active by serving children and youth in their communities.
+Grandparents serve children and youth who have special or exceptional needs, or are in circumstances that limit their academic, social, or emotional development.
+Grandparents serve from 15 to 40 hours per week in locations including schools, nonprofit child care facilities, and Head Start centers to provide one on one tutoring and mentoring.

 Becoming a Foster Grandparent Volunteer